scottx611x/refinery-higlass-docker/README.md

 - `pip install -r requirements.txt`
 - `./test_runner.sh`

-If tests pass, then you'll be provided with some info about the currently running container:
+If the tests pass you'll be provided with some info about the currently running container:
 ```
 Ran 3 tests in 37.126s